 I would say that the course is helping me get to where I am because I am constantly learning new things.

 Robotics and Autonomous Systems (RAS) Engineer

 Systems Software Engineer

 School Leaver FFAM100P

-Using our state-of-the-art facilities, you will learn a range of technical, practical and academic skills in order to prepare you for a career in the engineering industry, an apprenticeship or further study.
-The course will prepare the learner to be ...
+Using our state-of-the-art facilities, you will learn a range of technical, practical and academic skills in order to prepare you for a career in the engineering industry, an apprenticeship or further study. ...

 School Leaver FFAU200P